Parents' Guide to Preparing a Child for a Move

 Teens

 Teenagers are often the most resistant to the idea of moving.
 They have established social circles, academic commitments, and perhaps even romantic relationships.
-The key here is communication but elevate it by creating a "New Beginnings Journal."
+The key here is communication, but elevate it by creating a "New Beginnings Journal."
 Encourage them to jot down their fears, expectations, and even the things they're excited about.
-Make it a two-way journal where you also write your thoughts, advice, or motivational quotes.
+Make it a two-way journal where you also record your thoughts, offer advice, or share motivational quotes.
 It's not just a diary; it's a dialogue.

 Impact on Child’s Mental Health

 Children with introverted personalities who are prone to worry and rigidity are most affected by the effects.
-Particularly, individuals who moved a lot as children tend to score lower on wellbeing and life satisfaction and have fewer high-quality relationships.
+Particularly, individuals who moved frequently as children tend to score lower on measures of well-being and life satisfaction, and have fewer high-quality relationships.

 We encourage you to apply as many of these techniques as you can to prepare your kids for the transition because moving to a new home, neighborhood, or city may also be a good adjustment for you and your family.